NREL/rex/examples/NREL_Data/README.rst

 Definitions
 -----------

-``attributes`` - Meta data associated with an NREL h5 file or a dataset within that h5 file.
-This can be information about how the file was created, the software versions used to create the data, physical units of datasets, scale factors for compressed integer storage, or something else.
+ - ``attributes`` - Meta data associated with an NREL h5 file or a dataset within that h5 file.
+This can be information about how the file was created, the software versions used to create the data, physical units of datasets, scale factors for compressed integer storage, or something else. ``attributes`` are stored in namespaces similar to python dictionaries for every h5 file and every dataset in every h5 file.
 This is not typically spatial meta data and is not related to the ``meta`` dataset.
 For more information, see the `h5py attributes docs <https://docs.h5py.org/en/stable/high/attr.html>`_.

-``chunks`` - Data arrays in an h5 dataset are stored in ``chunks`` which are subsets of the data array stored sequentially on disk.
-When reading an h5 file, you only have to read one chunk of data at a time, so if a file has a 1TB dataset with shape (8760, N) but the chunk shape is (8760, 100), you don't have to read the full 1TB of data to access a single ``gid``, you only have to read the single chunk of data (in this case 8760x100 datum).
+ - ``chunks`` - Data arrays in an h5 dataset are stored in ``chunks`` which are subsets of the data array stored sequentially on disk.
+When reading an h5 file, you only have to read one chunk of data at a time, so if a file has a 1TB dataset with shape (8760, N) but the chunk shape is (8760, 100), you don't have to read the full 1TB of data to access a single ``gid``, you only have to read the single chunk of data (in this case a 8760x100 array).
 For more details, see the `h5py chunks docs <https://docs.h5py.org/en/stable/high/dataset.html?#chunked-storage>`_.

-``CLI`` - Command Line Interface (CLI).
-A program you can run from a simple command line call e.g., ``hsds``, ``hsls``, etc...
+ - ``CLI`` - Command Line Interface (CLI).
+A program you can run from a command line call in a shell e.g., ``hsds``, ``hsls``, etc...

-``datasets`` - Named arrays (e.g., "windspeed_100m", "ghi", "temperature_2m", etc...) stored in an h5 file.
-These are frequently 2D arrays with dimensions (shape, time) and can be sliced with a ``[idy, idx]`` syntax.
+ - ``datasets`` - Named arrays (e.g., "windspeed_100m", "ghi", "temperature_2m", etc...) stored in an h5 file.
+These are frequently 2D arrays with dimensions (time, space) and can be sliced with a ``[idy, idx]`` syntax.
 See the `h5py dataset docs <https://docs.h5py.org/en/stable/high/dataset.html>`_ for details.
+We also refer to all our NREL data products as "datasets" so sorry for the confusion!

-``gid`` - We commonly refer to locations in a spatiotemporal NREL dataset by the location's ``gid`` which is the spatial index of the location of interest (zero-indexed).
+ - ``gid`` - We commonly refer to locations in a spatiotemporal NREL dataset by the location's ``gid`` which is the spatial index of the location of interest (zero-indexed).
+For example, in a 2D dataset with shape (time, space), ``gid=99`` (zero-indexed) would be the 100th column (1-indexed) in the 2D array.

-``h5`` - File extension for the heirarchical data format (e.g., "HDF5") that is widely used for spatiotemporal data at NREL.
+ - ``h5`` - File extension for the heirarchical data format (e.g., "HDF5") that is widely used for spatiotemporal data at NREL.
 See the `h5py <https://docs.h5py.org/en/stable/>`_ library for more details.

-``h5pyd`` - The python library that provides the HDF REST interface to NREL data hosted on HSDS.
+ - ``h5pyd`` - The python library that provides the HDF REST interface to NREL data hosted on the cloud.
+This allows for the public to access small parts of large cloud-hosted datasets.
 See the `h5pyd <https://github.com/HDFGroup/h5pyd>`_ library for more details.

-``hsds`` - The highly scalable data service (HSDS) that we recommend to access small chunks of very large cloud-hosted NREL datasets.
+ - ``hsds`` - The highly scalable data service (HSDS) that we recommend to access small chunks of very large cloud-hosted NREL datasets.
 See the `hsds <https://github.com/HDFGroup/hsds>`_ library for more details.

-``meta`` - The dataset in an NREL h5 file that contains information about the spatial axis.
-This is typically a `pandas DataFrame <https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html>`_ with columns such as "latitude", "longitude", "state", etc..., that has been converted to a records array.
-The length of this dataset should match the length of axis 1 of spatiotemporal datasets.
+ - ``meta`` - The ``dataset`` in an NREL h5 file that contains information about the spatial axis.
+This is typically a `pandas DataFrame <https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html>`_ with columns such as "latitude", "longitude", "state", etc...
+The DataFrame is typically converted to a records array for storage in an h5 ``dataset``.
+The length of the meta data should match the length of axis 1 of a 2D spatiotemporal ``dataset``.

-``scale_factor`` - We frequently scale data by a multiplicative factor, round the data to integer precision, and store the data in integer arrays.
-The ``scale_factor`` is an attribute associated with the relevant h5 dataset that defines the multiplicative factor required to unscale the data from integer storage to the original physical units.
+ - ``scale_factor`` - We frequently scale data by a multiplicative factor, round the data to integer precision, and store the data in integer arrays.
+The ``scale_factor`` is an attribute associated with the relevant h5 ``dataset`` that defines the multiplicative factor required to unscale the data from integer storage to the original physical units.

-``time_index`` - The dataset in an NREL h5 file that contains information about the temporal axis.
-This is typically a `pandas DatetimeIndex <https://pandas.pydata.org/docs/reference/api/pandas.DatetimeIndex.html>`_ that has been converted to a string array.
-The length of this dataset should match the length of axis 0 of spatiotemporal datasets.
+ - ``time_index`` - The ``dataset`` in an NREL h5 file that contains information about the temporal axis.
+This is typically a `pandas DatetimeIndex <https://pandas.pydata.org/docs/reference/api/pandas.DatetimeIndex.html>`_ that has been converted to a string array for storage in an h5 ``dataset``.
+The length of this ``dataset`` should match the length of axis 0 of a 2D spatiotemporal ``dataset``.

 Data Format
 -----------

 NREL data is frequently provided in heirarchical data format (HDF5 or .h5).
-Each file contains many datasets, with each dataset representing a physical variable or meta data.
+Each file contains many datasets, with each ``dataset`` representing a physical variable or meta data.
 Datasets are commonly 2 dimensional time-series arrays with dimensions (time, space).
-The temporal axis is defined by the ``time_index`` dataset, while the spatial axis is defined by the ``meta`` dataset.
-For storage efficiency, we commonly scale each dataset by a multiplicative factor and store as an integer.
+The temporal axis is defined by ``time_index``, while the spatial axis is defined by ``meta``.
+For storage efficiency, we commonly scale each ``dataset`` by a multiplicative factor and store as an integer.
 The scale_factor is provided in the ``scale_factor`` attribute.
-The units for each variable are also commonly provided as an attribute (``units``).
+The units for each variable are also commonly provided as an attribute called ``units``.

 Data Location - NREL Users
 --------------------------